PartlySaneStudios/partly-sane-skies/README.md

 ### Party Manager

-Manage your party and join dungeons with a helpful party manager, with features such as viewing stats, kicking, party transfer buttons, and etc. Included in the Party Manager GUI.
-You can open it by typing the command ``/pm`` or by using the keybind.
+Manage your party and join dungeons with a helpful party manager, with features such as viewing stats, kicking, party transfer buttons, etc. Included in the Party Manager GUI.
+You can open it by typing the command ``/pm`` or by using the keybinding.
 Default: ``M``

 ![Custom Main Menu](images/party_manager.png)

 ### Watcher Ready, Message, Warning, Siren and Sound

-When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren incase the previous two don't get your attention.
+When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren in case the previous two don't get your attention.

 ### Permanent Dungeon Party Selector